 Students can enter law school from any undergraduate program.
 Most law school bulletins suggest that prospective students have a strong background in history, political science, and English, as well as some preparation in economics, business, sociology, psychology, and mathematics.
-This suggested list of pre-law electives is designed to give students in any major the necessary academic background to succeed in law school.
+This suggested list of pre-law electives builds upon the requirements for the History/Political Science degree, but is designed to give students in any major the necessary academic background to succeed in law school.

-Students considering law school should consult with the Coordinator of the History Program during their freshman year to ensure proper guidance in the suggested curriculum.
 LSAT study material and guides to admission to law school are available in the Warden Memorial Library.